-Example 5 - Debt Instrument Issued by an SPV: A reporting entity invested in a debt instrument issued by a SPV.
+Example 5 – Debt Instrument Issued by an SPV: A reporting entity invested in a debt instrument issued by a SPV.
 Payments under the instrument are secured by a note, a legal assignment from the borrower of a lease for real property and an assignment of the lease payments from an operating entity tenant.
 Additional security is provided by a mortgage on the leased property (the “underlying collateral”).
-The leased property is owned by the borrower under the note -- the SPV does not have any ownership interest in the underlying collateral, though it has legal recourse to it through the mortgage.
+The leased property is owned by the borrower under the note – the SPV does not have any ownership interest in the underlying collateral, though it has legal recourse to it through the mortgage.
 The tenant makes contractually-fixed payments over the life of the lease to the borrower, who has assigned both the lease and the lease payments to the SPV as security for the debt.
 While the debt is outstanding, the lease, the lease payment, and the mortgage all serve as security for the debtholders.
 Should a default occur, the debtholders can foreclose on and liquidate the real property as well as submit an unsecured lease claim in the lessee’s bankruptcy for any defaulted lease payments.
 The loan-to-value (as a percentage of property value) at origination is 100%.

 The existing lease payments are sufficient to cover all interest payments and all scheduled debt amortization payments over the life of the debt instrument.
 However, at debt maturity, there is a balloon payment due, totaling 50% of the original outstanding debt principal amount.
 The corresponding lease has no balloon payment due at lease maturity, so the SPV will either need to refinance the debt or sell the underlying collateral to service the final debt balloon payment.
 The property has a high probability of appreciating in value over the term, however ignoring any potential for appreciation, the 50% loan-to-value at maturity is the expected figure at the end of the debt term based solely on scheduled amortization payments.
 The real property is expected to be subject to some market value volatility and periods of lower liquidity at certain points in time but has a predictable value range and ready market over a longer period of time, such that the property could be liquidated over a reasonable period of time, if necessary.

-Example 5 Rationale: The lease is a cash generating non-financial asset which is expected to generate a meaningful level of cash flows for the repayment of the bonds which covers all interest payments and 50% of the principal payments.
+Example 5 Rationale: The reporting entity determined that a debtholder was in a fundamentally different position than if the real estate was owned directly.
+The lease is a cash generating non-financial asset which is expected to generate a meaningful level of cash flows for the repayment of the bonds which covers all interest payments and 50% of the principal payments.
 The level of reliance on the collateral value for sale or refinancing is just over the cutoff for using the practical expedient (<50%), so a full analysis is required.
 In reaching its determination, the reporting entity considered the predictable nature of the cash flows, which are contractually fixed for the life of the debt instrument, as well as the ability of the underlying collateral value to provide for the balloon payment through sale or refinancing in light of its characteristics.
 While the real property may have some market value volatility and periods of lower liquidity at points in time, the cash flows produced by the lease were concluded to reduce the loan balance to a level (50% loan-to-value) that would be able to be recovered by sale or refinancing at the maturity of the loan.